 Now more than ever, people are working on the web and on the go.
 For this reason, cybersecurity has become a growing concern not just for people working in IT or in security industries but also for a myriad of professionals, students, and households across the globe.

 For those of you who may be new to the world of cybersecurity, we’ve compiled a little list of circumstances where a VPN will be a definite asset, whether it be in a personal or professional capacity.
+This will help you take some simple steps to protect your privacy online.

 Read on if you’ve ever wondered ‘What is a VPN?’, and ‘How can using a VPN benefit me?’.